 She also noticed how tactile and curious young children are.
 They are curious about how things work.
 Montessori decided to work with students’ absorbent minds and attraction to hands-on learning.
 In doing so, she observed how children reinforce their skills through teaching others.

-Montessori observed that environment is extremely important and worked to create specific materials and learning centers to facilitate active engagement and experimentation.
+Montessori observed that the environment is extremely important and worked to create specific materials and learning centers to facilitate active engagement and experimentation.
 Although her methods are over a century old, they have recently resurfaced in wider educational circles, particularly among educators.

 Librarians have embraced the idea of “learning by doing.”
 Today’s librarians act as guides to students.
 They facilitate inquiry and discovery beyond direct teaching.
 The approach focuses on the positive aspects of students’ curiosity, artistry and enthusiasm.
 In the MakerSpace setting, librarians promote students taking ownership of their own learning.